emptythevoid/bashscripts/README.md

 delete_black.sh - a script that looks at jpgs in the current directory and tries to identify if they have a black background (in this case, what imagemagick identifies as "Gray" - don't ask me why) and puts them in the trash.

+evening_time.sh - I found that after I had a baby, after he went to sleep for the night, I needed to unwind at my computer, and I found I kept entering in these commands.

 open-url.sh - A script to help open .url files from Windows in a Linux web browser (to be added in the right-click context menu, for example)

 openwithcustomcommand - This is intended to be placed inside a right-click context menu.
 It accepts a file and then a dialog prompt appears asking to enter in a custom command to open the file with.
 I believe I created this as a quick way to restore this behavior to the open file options in Ubuntu.